Mbed-TLS/mbedtls/docs/driver-only-builds.md

 work in the same way as if the mechanisms where built-in, except as documented in the "Limitations" sub-sections of the sections dedicated to each family below.

-Currently (mid-2023) we don't have plans to extend this to RSA.
-If you're interested in driver-only support for RSA, please let us know.

 Hashes
 ------